mitadian/bostonhouse_prediction/README.md

 # Background and Overview
 The Boston Housing dataset represents the 1970s Boston real estate market, combining environmental, structural, and socio-economic features such as crime, pollution, and housing characteristics.
 The objective is to predict median home values using multi-dimensional data while addressing known limitations like the capped target variable and historically biased features.

 This project builds a supervised regression model to identify key price drivers and produce an interpretable, ethically aware real estate pricing model using modern machine learning practices.
+This helps buyers, sellers, and investors make informed decisions while highlighting which neighborhood and house characteristics drive value the most.

 Insights and Recommendations are provided on the following areas:
 - **House size drives the price:** The number of rooms (rm) has the strongest positive impact on house prices, making property size the most critical value lever